elena-nuntio/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

     * added more activation choices (leaky relu / elu) for easier gradient propagation

-    * fixed masking mistake discovered [here](https://github.com/Kyubyong/transformer/issues/3)
+    * fixed a mistake of masking discovered [here](https://github.com/Kyubyong/transformer/issues/3)

     * used ```tf.while_loop``` to perform autoregressive decoding on graph, instead of ```feed_dict```